International situations in the Incomes Register

 When the payer reports the necessary complementary data together with the data on wages paid, there will be less need for clarifications afterwards.
 If the data is not reported, the data users may be required to separately request it from the payer at a later date.

 Additional data related to working abroad is also reported on an earnings payment report, such as NT1 data (tax is withheld in Finland, when work is performed in a different Nordic country), NT2 data (tax is not withheld in Finland) and data on periods of stay in Finland.
 A foreign employer who leases out employees to Finnish service recipients must submit an employee leasing notice.

-- Please note that if the data is reported on an e-service online form or a paper form, it must be reported separately on the report Information on international work.
+- Please note that if the data is reported on a paper form, it must be reported separately on the report Information on international work.